-{\bf Attack Preparation:} The attacker uses event-related potentials (ERPs) to run the following strategy.
+\myparagraph{Attack preparation} The attacker uses event-related potentials (ERPs) to run the following strategy.
 The attacker designs a number of visual stimuli that correspond to alternative answers of the questions to which he wants to find an answer.
-For instance, the attacker wants to know if the user knows a particular person.
-He collects an image of the suspected person.
-Then the attacker places this image and other visual stimuli, such as images of other people, at random times and random positions of the application and offers the application in the online application store.
-In our setting, the application is a video viewer, so the attacker includes images of people at random frames and at random screen locations of the video.
-See, for instance, the two video frames depicted in Figure~\ref{fig_videos}.
-In this example, the attacker wants to find out if the suspect knows Barack Obama.
-Note that we have chosen this attack in our experiment because we already know the answer and can thus validate our method.
-In a real-world scenario it would be uninteresting to test for Obama except for internally validating a particular configuration of the attack.
+For instance, the attacker wants to verify if the user recognizes a particular person, so he places this image and other visual stimuli, such as images of other people, at random times and random positions of the application and offers the application in the online application store.
+In our setting, the application is a video viewer, and the attacker includes images of people at random frames and at random screen locations of the video.
+See, for instance, the video frame depicted in Figure~\ref{fig_videos}.
+In this paper, we assume that the attacker wants to find out if the suspect recognizes a specific the face.